YopiNoji/yopinoji.com/contents/2020-12-16-add-dark-mode-feature-to-react-with-tailwindcss/index_en.md

 https://blog.tailwindcss.com/tailwindcss-v2#dark-mode

-If you take advantage of this, you can use Tailwind CSS alone to support dark mode.
+If you take advantage of this update, you can use Tailwind CSS alone to support dark mode.

 I personally use dark mode most of the time, so I really wanted to try it out, so I did.